Researcher support

 • Defining the project’s management plan and organizational structure.

-administers key research compliance committees and training programs for the university to promote responsible conduct of research at the university.
+administers key research compliance committees and training programs to promote responsible conduct of research at the university.
 Research compliance is best obtained proactively.
 Contact ORIA if any of the following will be used or apply to your research:

 researchintegrity.asu.edu